SAanajamil/Machine_-model_on_MovieLens/README.md

 # Machine_ model_on_MovieLens
  Building a Factorization Machines model on MovieLens

-This code is for windows but first you have to download wget from this link(https://eternallybored.org/misc/wget/) and install. for installation pls follow the link video (https://www.jcchouinard.com/wget/).
+for windows user first you have to download wget from this link(https://eternallybored.org/misc/wget/) and install. for installation pls follow the link video (https://www.jcchouinard.com/wget/).
   !wget http://files.grouplens.org/datasets/movielens/ml-100k.zip